3mdeb/news-and-ideas/blog/content/post/2024-11-04-qubes-os-summit-post.md

-Day two of the Qubes OS Summit 2024 began with a brief [Welcome to Qubes OS Summit Day 2](https://www.youtube.com/watch?v=9AkBeBwxdA0) by Piotr Król, who welcomed attendees, once again acknowledged conference sponsors, and provided an overview of the second day’s agenda.
+Day two of the Qubes OS Summit 2024 began with a brief [Welcome to Qubes OS Summit Day 2](https://www.youtube.com/watch?v=9AkBeBwxdA0) by Piotr Król, who welcomed attendees, and provided an overview of the second day’s agenda.

 The first talk of the second day was
 [NovaCustom: introducing the new Qubes OS certified V54 and V56 Series](https://www.youtube.com/watch?v=RV-1IR_d1Gg),